MagmaMultiAgent/.github/profile/README.md

     <img width="100%"  src="logo.png"/>
 </p>

-# MagMA - Large Scale Mult-Agent Tooling
+# MagMA - Scalable Distributed Reinforcement Learning in Multi-Agent Environments

 This repository contains a thesis research exploring **Scalable Multi-Agent RL Solutions**, along with a partial submission and template for the LuxAI competition.